 Once an old milk barn with many rustic features preserved, the Tasting Room is a delightful setting where you and your friends and family can enjoy delicious wine, beer, food and more.

-Your tasting session includes four 1-ounce pours ($5) or four 2-ounce pours ($10), and a keepsake Sassafras logo wineglass.
+Your tasting session includes four 2-ounce pours ($12), and a keepsake Sassafras logo wineglass.
 Our award-winning wines are the best kept secret in Arkansas!

 Two wines we’re especially excited to offer in the future is a red called Enchantment and a white called Opportunity, named for the grapes that took breeders at the University of Arkansas nearly three decades to develop.
 These choice grapes will grow on newly-planted vines here at Sassafras Springs, along with Chambourcin grapes used to produce our popular Sassy Rosé.

 Tour the Winery

 Sassafras Vineyard Wines: